Tigers Ride Decisive Fifth Inning To Beat Rangers

 The Rangers chipped away to tie the game in the top of the fifth and ultimately chased off starter Drew Hutchison.
 Nathaniel Lowe’s two-out single scored Adolis García to cut the Tigers’ lead to 3-2.

-Hutchison went 4 2/3rd innings, giving up four hits, three runs and two walks while striking out one.
+Hutchison went 4 2/3 innings, giving up four hits, three runs, and two walks while striking out one.

 After the fifth, the Tigers used four relievers to shut the Rangers out in the final four innings.

 The Tigers got two insurance runs in the bottom of the eighth when Torkelson scored on a ground ball by Tucker Barnhart.
-He hit a grounder to Seager at shortstop with the bases loaded, and Seager threw home to try and get Torkelson.
-He was called safe on the tag, the Rangers challenged the call but it was not overturned.
+He hit a grounder to Seager at shortstop with the bases loaded, and Seager threw home to try and get Torkelson, who was called safe on the tag.
+The Rangers challenged the call but it held.
 Jonathan Schoop later scored on a grounder by Grossman.

 Tigers manager A.J.
-Hinch was thrown out of the game in the third inning for arguing balls and strikes after Grossman was called out on strikes while looking.
-Shortly after, Tigers designated hitter Miguel Cabrera — who wasn’t playing on Sunday as the Tigers gave him a day off — exchanged words with the home-plate umpire as well.
+Hinch was thrown out of the game in the third inning for arguing balls and strikes after Grossman struck out looking.
+Shortly after, Tigers' designated hitter Miguel Cabrera — who wasn’t playing on Sunday as the Tigers gave him a day off — exchanged words with the home-plate umpire as well.

 The Rangers are off on Monday, one of two off days the Rangers will have this coming week.
-Texas hosts Philadelphia on Tuesday and Wednesday, and after an off day on Thursday, hosts Washington on Friday through Sunday.
+Texas hosts Philadelphia on Tuesday and Wednesday, and after an off-day on Thursday, hosts Washington for a weekend series.

 You can find Matthew Postins on Twitter @PostinsPostcard